cv12ha0/TITIM/README.md

 # TITIM

-This repository is the source code for "Revisiting Training-Inference Trigger Intensity in Backdoor Attacks".
+This repository is the source code for USENIX Security '25 paper "Revisiting Training-Inference Trigger Intensity in Backdoor Attacks".